bacalhau-project/examples/case-studies/motherduck-bacalhau-integration/README.md

 * project_id - GCP project ID for the project
 * bootstrap_zone: Zone where the bootstrap node for the network will be created
 * locations - a set of objects that define the locations of the nodes in the cluster.
 Each object has the following fields:
-  * key - the name of the zone
+  * key for each entry - the name of the zone
-  * zone - the name of the zone (should be the same as the key)
+  * region - the name of the region
-  * machine_type - the machine type for the node - must be available in that zone
-  * storage_location - the location of the storage bucket for the node
+  * storage_location - the location of the storage bucket for the node (if needed)
-  * iam_access - whether to give the node IAM access to the project
-  * create_bucket - whether to create a storage bucket for the node
+* motherduck_key: The API key from motherduck - apply here [app.motherduck.com](app.motherduck.com)
 * tailscale_key: An auth key from Tailscale.
 You can get one from [https://login.tailscale.com/admin/settings/keys](https://login.tailscale.com/admin/settings/keys).
 It should be "Reusable", "Expiration of 90 days", "Ephemeral" and have a tag of something meaningful to you.
 * app_name: A meaningful & unique name - will be used as a prefix on the logs.
 * bacalhau_run_file: When Bacalhau starts on the bootstrap node, it creates a `bacalhau.run` file.
 This file contains the information needed to connect to the cluster.
 This field specifies the name (but not location) of that file.
 It will be created in the `/run` directory (unless the installer does not have permissions).
 During the installation, the file will be copied to the `terraform` directory for installation in non-bacalhau nodes.